Zequez/logseq-vault/pages/Is Glue.md

 	- ![image.png](../assets/image_1663649028485_0.png)
 -
 - ## Is Glue Conjuctions / Formulations
+	- Present
 		- is / isn't
 		- am
 		- are / aren't
+		- do / don't
+		- does / doesn't
+		- can / can't / cannot
+	- Past
 		- was / wasn't
 		- were / weren't
 		- has / hasn't
 		- have / haven't
 		- had / hadn't
-	- do / don't
-	- does / doesn't
 		- did / didn't
+	- Conditional
 		- may
 		- mightn't
 	- mustn't
-	- can / can't / cannot
 	- could / couldn't
 	- should / shouldn't
 	- would / wouldn't